daneb/git_shovel/README.md

 #### GIT SHOVEL

+* Currently searches for "passwords" in Repositories for Enterprise
-* Connects to Github Enterprise using GitHub API to gather information
+* Connects to Github (including Enterprise) using the github API to gather information
 * This works dynamically to follow Githubs Pagination using Link Header
 * export TOKEN =     <---- Personal Token generated from your Enterprise Account